-Once your baby reaches 6 months, they should be able to get through the night without a feed until morning.
-If they haven’t started to do this naturally, you can encourage them by gradually leaving longer between each night feed.
+Once your little one reaches 6 months, you might start wondering how to help your baby sleep through the night.
+They should now be able to get through without a feed until morning, and if they haven’t started to do this naturally, you can encourage them by gradually leaving longer between each night feed.
 Make sure you keep the mood calm and quiet so they know it’s not time for the day’s activities to start.

 Try not to let your baby get into the habit of falling asleep while you’re feeding them.
 Teaching them to drift off on their own will make it easier for them to get back to sleep if they wake in the night.